 Thousands of people enjoy fishing along our waterways all year round, rain or shine.
-When preparing for a day of fishing, it’s important to make sure you’ve considered yours and your group's safety next to the water.
+When preparing for a day of fishing, it’s important to make sure you’ve considered how to stay safe next to the water.

 Piccadilly Basin, Manchester